Happy days are here again,

 Indeed, recent studies have found that introversion was predictive of more severe loneliness, anxiety, and depression after the circumstantial changes brought about by the pandemic.
 Extroversion, meanwhile, was correlated with lower levels of anxiety and a lower likelihood of experiencing mental health issues during lockdown… These results were further supported by a recent longitudinal study that followed 484 US college students through their 2020 spring term.
 As the pandemic progressed, introverts experienced increases in stress, while more extrovert students reported slight decreases in stress…Interestingly, the trend was reversed for positive mood: extroverts tended to experience a decline in mood during the early pandemic period, while introverts experienced a slightly improved mood (p.
 1).

-Dr. Ku further stated that extroverts used Zoom and social media to connect with the outside world that assisted in staving off anxiety and depression.
+Dr. Ku further stated that extroverts used Zoom and social media to connect with the outside world, which assisted in staving off anxiety and depression.

-Well-adjusted introverts fared well in solitude but may have been less content if they were confined with incompatible cohorts.
+Well-adjusted introverts fared well in solitude but may have been less content if confined with incompatible cohorts.

 All this shows that many people discovered their best selves and created long-lasting habits during the pandemic.

 What to expect in the ‘New Normal’ post-pandemic?